ministryofjustice/find-moj-data/userguide/content/Create a derived table.md

-# Create a Derived Table
+# Create a derived table

 Find MoJ data uses the [Create a Derived Table](https://github.com/moj-analytical-services/create-a-derived-table) service (CaDeT) as a source of metadata about the Analytical Platform.
 CaDeT uses a python package called [dbt](https://www.getdbt.com/product/what-is-dbt).